 My eyes widen when it hits me.
 'That's what I forgot!'
 "Oh my God..."
 I mutter, slapping my forehead at my own stupidity.
 I sigh, "Yeah, we met earlier today.
 But I had no idea he was the same person you told me about..."
 I then look back at Vincent with an embarrassed smile.
 "How's it going?"

 Carrie just stares at me oddly.
 "Whatever...
 GAH!"

 "CARRIE!"
 Yuffie yells after jumping on my somewhat small friend.

-I laugh and venture over to where Vincent's sitting.
-I settle next to him at the bar.
+I laugh and venture over to where Vincent's sitting so I can settle next to him at the bar.